African American living history interpreters.

 6.

-Somerset Place, near Creswell, NC, another state historic site, has a
+Somerset Place, near Creswell, NC, another state historic site, has

 mixture of reconstructed & some orig. slave houses & work buildings